-Molina works with Members and Providers to maintain a comprehensive Quality Improvement Program.
-You can contact the Molina Quality department toll free at (855) 322-4076.
+Molina works with Members and Providers to maintain a comprehensive Quality Improvement (QI) program.
+You can contact the Molina Quality department at (855) 322-4076.

 The address for mail requests is:

 Molina Healthcare of Florida, Inc. Quality Department 8300 NW 33rd Street Suite 400 Doral, FL 33122